Darkatek7/VoidTV-for-jellyfin/README.md

 - **Detailed media views** - See the version, HDR type (Dolby Vision/HDR10/HDR10+), and audio and subtitle codecs and languages on screen before starting playback.
 - **Theme song support** - Immersive experience with the theme song playing in the background.
 - **HDR fallback** - Option to turn off Dolby Vision if it is not supported by the device.
+- **mTLS support** -
+- **Dolby Vision Profile 7** - Support for direct play of Dolby Vision Profile 7 MEL
+- **Dolby Vision Profile 7** - Support for direct play Dolby Vision Profile 7 FEL (FEL layer is not processed.
+The FEL layer will be dropped and playback will use the base Dolby Vision layer with RPU,similar to Nvidia Shield)
 - **ASS subtitles support** - Thanks to MPV.
 - **Hi10P hardware decoding support** - On Fire 4K and Max devices.
 - **Skip intro support** - Using the media segment API.